 Who is at risk for C. auris?

-As stated above, those in contact with infected patients, are also at risk of developing a C. auris infection.
+Additionally, people in contact with infected patients are also at risk of developing a C. auris infection.

 Is age a risk factor?

 C. auris infections have been found in patients of all ages, from preterm infants to the elderly.

 What are the signs and symptoms of C. auris?